Edward Doty

 Edward Doty (c.
 1599 – August 23, 1655) was a passenger on the 1620 voyage of the Mayflower to North America; he was one of the signers of the Mayflower Compact.

 Early life

-Doty came from England, but from where in England is currently unknown.
-A possibility might be East Halton in Lincolnshire.
+Doty came from England.
 According to author Charles Edward Banks, Doty was from London and traveled with another Londoner, Stephen Hopkins, as his servant.

 Mayflower voyage

 Edward Doty departed Plymouth, England, aboard the Mayflower on September 6/16, 1620.
 The small, 100-foot ship had 102 passengers and a crew of about 30–40 in extremely cramped conditions.
 By the second month out, the ship was being buffeted by strong westerly gales, causing the ship's timbers to be badly shaken with caulking failing to keep out sea water, and with passengers, even in their berths, lying wet and ill.
 This, combined with a lack of proper rations and unsanitary conditions for several months, contributed to what would be a fatal journey for many, especially the majority of women and children.
 On the way there were two deaths, a crew member and a passenger, but the worst was yet to come; after arriving at their destination, in the space of several months, almost half the passengers perished in cold, harsh, unfamiliar New England winter.

 On November 9/19, 1620, after about three months at sea, including a month of delays in England, they spotted land, which was the Cape Cod Hook, now called Provincetown Harbor.
 After sighting land they turned south, attempting to reach their planned destination at the Colony of Virginia.
 However, strong winter seas forced them to return to the harbor at Cape Cod hook, where they anchored on November 11.